-To my mind, comedy is the toughest genre to make work, especially when you’re dealing with the darker side of the genre.
-Everyone has their own sense of humour and own level of tolerance, but I always find myself drawn to black comedies, like Bernie.
+To my mind, comedy is the toughest genre to make work, especially when dealing with the darker side of the genre.
+Humour comes in various flavours, any of which may appeal to one person but not to another.
+I’m the type of person that enjoys black comedies, like Bernie.

 Richard Linklater’s film is based on a real-life murder case that happened in the late ’90s and Jack Black portrays Bernie Teide, a Texas funeral director.
 Here Black shows that comedy actors can be outstanding in the right role.
-I had to forget everything I knew about Jack Black because it’s so far away from his usual films.
-For once, he plays someone other than himself.
+I had to forget everything I knew about Jack Black because he’s so far removed from his usual films.
 As far as I’m aware, he hasn’t done anything like this before.
-So, if you’re a fan of Black then the film is a must-see.
+If you’re a fan of Black then the film is a must-see.

-The titular Bernie is a charming, soft-spoken and likeable man, who everyone loves throughout his small Texas community.
+The titular Bernie is a charming and soft-spoken man, who is loved throughout his small Texas community.
 Nobody has a bad word to say about him.
 He’s committed to his job at the funeral parlour, sings in the choir and does his bit for charity.
 He seems like a nice guy, just a little odd.
-However, things get a little complicated when Bernie meets Marjorie Nugent (Shirley MacLaine), a vile and unpleasant widow.
+However, things get complicated when Bernie meets Marjorie Nugent (Shirley MacLaine), a vile and unpleasant widow.

 Eventually, Nugent starts to get very overbearing, wearing down Bernie’s defences.
 She becomes a domineering force in his life and he feels trapped by her controlling personality.
-Why doesn’t he just leave her you might ask.
-Well, he does try, but it doesn’t really go to plan.
+Why doesn’t he leave her?
+Well, he tries his best to, but it doesn’t quite go to plan.
 As a result, it all gets too much for Bernie and it’s no surprise when he finally snaps.
-I’m big on keeping spoilers to a minimum, so the less you know about Bernie before you see it will make your viewing experience much more enjoyable.
+I’m big on keeping spoilers to a minimum, so the less you know about Bernie before you see it, will make your viewing experience much more enjoyable.

 Quoted: “In a small town, people will always suspect the worst of someone.
 But they’ll also suspect the best.”